chipsalliance/f4pga-xc7-bram-patch/README.md

 metadata to understand which memory primitives in the bitstream correspond to which "chunks" of the original Verilog-specified memory.

-As written, the tool expects that the design was originally described in HDL and compiled using Vivado.
 Typically, the memory contents in Verilog are included using $readmemb()
 $readmemh() call in Verilog to read the memory initialization contents from a text file.
 This flow expects that and will allow you to supply a different memory contents file.
 It will then patch that file contents into the BRAM primitives in the bitstream.

+The tools relies on having a .mdd file to describe the contents of the memories in the compiled designs.
+In a Vivado flow, the .mdd file can be created using the _testing/gen.tcl_ script.
+For other flows, a mechanism will be needed to generate such files from the tools in that other flow.

+Since designs will typically have multiple BRAM-based memories, the tools expect the name of the memory to be patched.
+The tool supports either hierarchical or flattened designs.

 # 2. Installation